The effect of relativistic precession on light curves of tidal disruption events: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for useful comments and suggestions that contributed to improve this article.
 The research of DC and OP has been supported by Horizon 2020 ERC Starting Grant `Cat-In-hAT' (grant agreement no. 803158).
 Since 03/2023, DC was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2121 - ``Quantum Universe” - 390833306.
 This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90140 and ID:90254).
-Also, part of this work was developed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-In addition, DC acknowledges the kind hospitality of the Center for Computational Astrophysics, where part of this project was developed.
+Part of this work was developed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+In addition, DC acknowledges the kind hospitality of the Center for Computational Astrophysics, where part of this project was conducted.
 This work made use of \textsc{python} libraries \textsc{numpy} \citep{harris2020} and \textsc{matplotlib} \citep{hunter2007}, as well as of the NASA’s Astrophysics Data System.